 The second system that is becoming the preferred option, due to its greater energy efficiency, is the use of a heat pump.
 This is similar to the systems used to efficiently heat the modern eco-friendly home, just on a much smaller scale.

 A heat pump heats the interior of the car using the temperature difference between the refrigerant inside the system, and the temperature of the atmosphere outside.
 This creates a heating effect that is not directly linked to energy consumption.

-If you have any other questions about the technical side of electric vehicles do not hesitate to get in touch with us.
+If you have any other questions about driving an EV or the technical side of electric vehicles do not hesitate to get in touch with us.
 We are sure we can help you out.
 If there is something we cannot answer straight away, we will get back to you as soon as possible.